-Responsibility Planning & Development Department Funding Source General Fund or Grant Funds Timeframe Update ADU and small home materials annually, or as needed to reflect changes in state law and identify incentives for construction by December 2024.
+Responsibility Planning & Development Department Funding Source General Fund or Grant Funds Update ADU and small home materials annually, or as needed to reflect changes in state law and identify incentives for construction by December 2024.
 Report ADU production and affordability levels in the annual progress report.
 Every two years, determine if on track to meet sites inventory assumptions.
 If not, adjust assumptions or take action within six months of finding.
 Update City pre-approved ADU and small home plans with Residential Building Code update cycle every three years starting in 2026.
-Promote City pre-approved ADU and small home plans through public engagement activities in all areas of the city assessing outcomes of outreach annually beginning in 2025.
-Subsidize inspection fees for landlords that make ADUs affordable for low- and very low-income households starting in July 2025.
+Timeframe Promote City pre-approved ADU and small home plans through public engagement activities in all areas of the city assessing outcomes of outreach annually beginning in 2025.
+Subsidize inspection fees for landlords that make ADUs affordable for low-and very low-income households starting in July 2025.
 Explore subsidies for utility hook-ups for landlords that make ADUs affordable by December 2025.
 In coordination with the Fresno County Farm Bureau, the City will advertise the ADU and small home standard plans to farmworkers and farm owners by 2026.
 Identify barriers to development of ADUs by July 2025 and work to reduce barriers by January 2026.
-Objective Facilitate development of 50 small homes for lower-income households, 24 ADUs for moderate-income households, and 20 ADUs for above moderate-income households to improve housing mobility opportunities and reduce displacement risk.
+Objective Facilitate development of 50 small homes for lower-income households, 24 ADUs for moderate-income households, and 20 ADUs for above moderate-income households to improve housing mobility opportunities and reduce displacement risk, with 30 percent of development for lower- and moderate-income households in relatively higher resource and income areas including RCAAs.